zaxwebs/limeout/README.md

    python main.py
    ```

-2. **Select Video**: Click the "Select Video" button or drag and drop a video file into the preview area.
+2. **Select Video**: Open a video file using the file dialog or by dragging and dropping it into the application window.
-3. **Adjust Color**: Use the "Color Range" tab to target your green/blue screen.
+3. **Color Range**: Use the "Color Range" tab to select the background color to remove.
-4. **Fine-Tune**:
+4. **Effects**:
-   - Use **Edge Feather** to soften the subject's edges.
+   - **Edge Feather**: Soften the boundaries of the subject.
-   - Adjust **Spill Suppression** to remove color reflections from the subject.
+   - **Spill Suppression**: Remove reflected green/blue spill from the subject.
-5. **Crop**: Use the "Crop" tab to remove unwanted areas by adjusting the margins.
-6. **Preview**: Switch to the "Preview" tab to check your work against different background colors.
+   - **Defringe**: Clean up semi-transparent areas (hair, glass, smoke).
+5. **Stabilize**:
+   - Go to the "Stabilize" tab.
+   - Click "Select Region" and draw a box around a distinct feature on the subject.
+   - Enable stabilization to lock the frame to that feature.
+6. **Crop**: Trim unwanted edges or transparent borders caused by stabilization using the "Crop" tab.
-7. **Export**: Click "Start Processing" and choose your output location.
+7. **Export**: Click "Start Processing" to render the final video with transparency.

-## 🛠️ Configuration
+## Configuration

-The application stores settings and presets in `config.py` and `config.json`.
-Window dimensions and default paths can be adjusted there.
+The application settings, including window dimensions and default paths, can be modified in `config.py` or the generated `config.json` file.

-## 📄 License
+## License

 MIT License